chenzaiproject/capstone/README.md

 cd capstone
 pip install -r requirements.txt
 ```
 The merged and cleaned dataset is in the `data` folder under `merged_nhanes_data.csv`.
-Our clustering notebook uses the URL to read the prepared CSV file, so it can be run on its own without the data cleaning notebook.
+Our clustering notebook uses the URL to read the prepared CSV file, so it can be run on its own.

 ## Data Access Statement
 This project uses publicly available data from the National Health and Nutrition Examination Survey (NHANES), conducted by the U.S. Centers for Disease Control and Prevention (CDC).\